dennisgsmith/MDVaccineWatch/README.md

 `schedule` is being used to automate the jobs.
 I's a very straightforward and easy to use module because of it's readbility.
 Learn more about it [here](https://schedule.readthedocs.io/en/stable/).

 # /app
-Run the Dash application and read data in from the backend

 ## /files
 `maryland-counties.geojson` allows the `plotly.express.choropleth_mapbox` to create a mask layer that is superimposed on the map.
 This creates interactive elements for each county.